sst/sst/www/docs/constructs/Service.about.md

    npx sst bind node app.mjs
    ```

-   The `sst bind` loads service resources, environment variables, and the IAM permissions granted to the service.
+   The `sst bind` command loads service resources, environment variables, and the IAM permissions granted to the service.
 [Read more about `sst bind` here](../packages/sst.md#sst-bind).

 3. Staring your app inside Docker